thatcherfreeman/utility-dctls/README.md

 **Custom Red/Green/Blue/White X/Y**: When selecting a custom gamut, these are the primaries used.

+**Draw Overlay Bounds**: Draws the triangle corresponding to the Overlay Primaries dropdown

+**Draw XYZ Bounds**: Draws the bounds of XYZ, for which the XYZ value is nonnegative

 **Draw Spectral Locus**: Draws the standard observer's spectral locus in the plot.

 **Draw White Point**: Draws the white point of the working color space.